srobo/team-emails/SR2020/2019-10-11-kickstart-details-confirmation.md

 Event-specific information can be found on the [events pages on our website](https://studentrobotics.org/events/).
 These are constantly being updated with more information, so be sure to keep an eye out!

 You all requested a specific kickstart event when you signed up for the year.
 We've not had to rearrange things so far, so you've all got places at those venues!
+If you wish to change venue, or cannot attend kickstart, please let us know, so we can make the appropriate arrangements with your kit.

 Which kickstart we're expecting you at: ** Google Sheet Link **